Program planning and family recruitment should begin at least two months prior to the seven week program.

 - Transportation may be necessary for families without cars or who do not have access to public transportation.

 - Other incentives may include store coupons or gift cards for parents and/or youth.
-There are some small inexpensive items on the ordering page that you can use during the program and then give to them such as pens, Post-it notes, stress cards, and conversation cards.
+There are some small inexpensive items on the ordering page that you can use during the program and then give to them such as pens, sticky notes, stress cards, and conversation cards.

 Remember -- incentives only work when participants know about them ahead of time!